cmoa/teenie-week-of-play/README.md

 The Teenie Week of Play participants included:

-* Dominique Luster, Neil Kulas, and Travis Snyder from CMOA
+* Dominique Luster (this is a test), Neil Kulas, and Travis Snyder from CMOA
 * Golan Levin from CMU’s Frank-Ratchye STUDIO for Creative Inquiry
 * Jesse Hixson and Patrick Burke from Carney
 * Sam Ticknor and Caroline Record from the CMP Innovation Studio